 In North America, fencing is sometimes used in this way to separate residential developments from areas intended for wildlife.
 For example, in Jackson, Wyoming, an approximately 3 km page wire fence between the town and National Elk Refuge has helped to contribute to low levels of negative human wildlife interactions (Figure 32).
 The fence was a mitigation put in place several decades ago (Figures 33 and 34).
 Without the wildlife fence, refuge staff feel there would be a significant increase in negative interactions (Dippel 2016, pers. comm.).
-In a recent email to Y2Y, Alyson Courtemanch, a wildlife biologist with the Wyoming Department of Game and Fish living in Jackson, stated that 'without the fence we could have thousands of elk on the highway or in downtown Jackson during the winter creating enormous human safety (and elk safety) issues".
+In a recent email to Y2Y, Alyson Courtemanch, a wildlife biologist with the Wyoming Dept. of Game and Fish living in Jackson, stated that 'without the fence we could have thousands of elk on the highway or in downtown Jackson during the winter creating enormous human safety (and elk safety) issues".

 Closer to Canmore, the tenting area in Parks Canada's Lake Louise campground is also entirely fenced, in this case using electric fencing, to separate campers from grizzly bears (Parks Canada 2013).
 The base and Whitehorn lodges at the Lake Louise Ski Resort are similarly fenced during the summer months.
 Fencing is also used to separate wildlife from vehicles on the Trans-Canada Highway and Highway 93S in Kootenay National Park.
 Fencing on highways is considered a major benefit to wildlife populations because, in combination with crossing structures, wildlife suffer substantially lower mortality rates on fenced highways (Clevenger et al. 2009; Jarvie 2017).
+Fencing has also been used in the Banff and Jasper townsites to keep wildlife out of school yards and playgrounds.